jethrolarson/jethrolarson.github.com/README.md

 * __Exercise openness__ - Jethro doesn't perform well when "handled" or kept in the dark.
 Communicate early, often, and trust him; he will return the favor.

 * __Make expectations and priorities clear__ - If you feed him waffles for breakfast you'll be eating waffles for dinner.
+Nobody wants old soggy waffles for dinner.

 * __Address deficiencies now__ - If Jethro isn't meeting your expectations, raise the issue as soon as you notice.
 It might have slipped his mind or he might have assumed that you no longer care about the thing.
 Don't wait for review time or leave his manager feedback when you can address the problem now.

 * __Keep him involved in UX__ - Jethro cares a lot about user experience.
 It'll save time and deliver better results if you get his input during planning rather than development.

 * __Put him on a team__ - [Everything is awesome when you're part of a team](https://www.youtube.com/watch?v=StTqXEQ2l-Y).
-If working with others is unnecessary for him to accomplish your goals, he'll eventually find new goals.
+If working with others is unnecessary for him to accomplish your goals, he'll find new goals.

 * __Value flow__ - Work in [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) can be 2 to 5 times more productive than work that is punctuated by interruptions, deployments, builds, and randomization.
 Some complex work is practically impossible out of flow.
 Flow state can also lead to innovations that would not happen otherwise.
 Investing in work to improve development flow can have similar benefits to all developers on the team.